 We the People

-This year, Bay Rising and Bay Rising Action will continue the work to realize a vision of our democracy that includes everyone.
+This year, Bay Rising will continue the work to realize a vision of our democracy that includes everyone.
 Stay tuned for ways to get involved!

 In the meantime, even in an imperfect system, we will exercise our power.
 Throughout the hardships of 2020, despite a pandemic and economic crisis, a record number of us—of every color and creed, background and zip code—made our voices heard.
 Now we’re moving forward together to ensure a government of, by and for all of the people, no exceptions.